amatveiakin/polykit/cpp/compilation-macros.md

+`ENABLE_ASSERTIONS` (bool; default = only in debug builds and tests).
+Enables assertions.
+This affects only a small fractions of invariant-checking.
+Most code relies on CHECKs, which are enabled all the time.

 `UNROLL_SHUFFLE` (bool; default = only in release builds).
 Unrolls shuffle product of two words.
 Significantly speeds up shuffle product (and thus conversion to Lyndon basis) at the cost of increased compilation time.